KarrLab/obj_tables/docs/migration.rst

 code uses :obj:`migrator.existing_defs` which is a dictionary that maps each *Model*'s name to its class definition to obtain the definition of the :obj:`Test` class.

-.. todo: carefully distinguish between a Schema changes file, commits that create or modify it, and commits that it describes
+.. todo: impt: carefully distinguish between a Schema changes file, commits that create or modify it, and commits that it describes

 This example :obj:`custom_io_classes.py` file configures a migration of files that use the :obj:`wc_lang` schema to use the :obj:`wc_lang.io.Reader`: